How to Work in Chile

 - Contingency regime clause: the employer accepts responsibility for ensuring payments to the Chilean health, social security, and pension programs

-- Travel clause – establishing that the employer will pay the worker and the members of the workers family for the duration of the contract.
-This will be in effect until either the worker (and family, if applicable) leaves the country, or gains permanent residency
+- Travel clause – establishing that the employer will pay the worker and the members of the worker’s family for the duration of the contract.
+This will be in effect until either the worker (and family, if applicable) leave the country, or gains permanent residency

 - Functions or tasks that will be performed in Chile